CaberNet: Causal Representation Learning for Cross-Domain HVAC Energy Prediction: Experiments

 \sysname{} achieves the best NMSE on all six domains (Table~\ref{tab:nmse_results}); averaged over domains it improves by \textbf{22.9\%} relative to the best benchmark.
 Per-domain gains over other benchmarks are consistent and substantial, indicating that causal-invariance regularization and soft feature selection improve generalization across buildings and climates.
 Moreover, \sysname{} is more interpretable (see Section~\ref{sec:explainability}), as its causal representation is both transparent in composition and grounded in causal reasoning.
 This transparency supports industrial deployment and operator trust, which is especially important in human health–related HVAC applications.

-Shift-GRU achieves the second average NMSE and is especially strong in Huizhou, where it beats plain LSTM, likely because per-feature time-lag alignment mitigates phase shifts from thermal inertia and lag offsets in warm-humid climates.
+Shift-GRU achieves the second average NMSE and is especially strong in the South, where it beats plain LSTM, likely because per-feature time-lag alignment mitigates phase shifts from thermal inertia and lag offsets in warm-humid climates.
 However, Pearson correlation is linear and pairwise, so its shifts can be unreliable under nonlinear or multi-lag dynamics.
 This limits robustness relative to \sysname{}.
 By contrast, STL performs worst overall: its similarity-based filtering shrinks data diversity and sample size, which is ill-suited when data are scarce and highly variable across domains.

-LSTM–LiNGAM is overall comparable to LSTM, and in some cases markedly better (Beijing L22 and Huizhou L16), probably because the discovered blanket retained strong drivers (e.g., \textit{outdoor\_temperature}, \textit{is\_work}) while discarding weak ones, as shown in Appendix~\ref{app:lingam}.
+LSTM–LiNGAM is overall comparable to LSTM, and in some cases markedly better (North L-A and South L-B), probably because the discovered blanket retained strong drivers (e.g., \textit{outdoor\_temperature}, \textit{is\_work}) while discarding weak ones, as shown in Appendix~\ref{app:lingam}.
 However, its performance varies: hard masking can remove useful proxy variables; LiNGAM also assumes a linear, acyclic data-generating process with non-Gaussian errors and no latent confounding~\cite{shimizu2011directlingam}, which may be too restrictive for the complex and nonlinear nature of HVAC dynamics.
 Moreover, LiNGAM’s binary include/exclude decision is brittle: features that are not strictly causal but still carry a latent causal signal (e.g., proxies, mediators, regime indicators) are dropped entirely.
 By contrast, \sysname{} uses soft gating to retain such partial contributions while appropriately down-weighting them.
 In this way, the model can still exploit these signals in forming the final causal representation, thereby improving robustness under domain shift.
 These misspecifications can yield suboptimal blankets and underperformance on other floors.
-Notably, in Hefei L10 LiNGAM selected essentially the full feature set as the blanket, making its input identical to LSTM and resulting in identical NMSE.
+Notably, in Central L-B LiNGAM selected essentially the full feature set as the blanket, making its input identical to LSTM and resulting in identical NMSE.
 The detailed SCMs constructed by LiNGAM are shown in Appendix~\ref{app:lingam}.